-What is the work that, up to this point in your career, you've gotten pretty good at?
+Proficiencies.
+What is the work that, up to this point in your career you've gotten pretty good at?
 Maybe you love it, maybe you love parts of it.
-What is the craft, the subject matter expertise (SME) for which you are already known even as you begin to embrace your identity as a professional coach or coaching leader?
-How will you use your SME as a coach?
+What is the craft, the subject matter expertise (SME) for which you are already known even as you begin to embrace your identity as a professional coach?
+How will you use it as a coach?
 How does your SME inform the niche you might want to serve?
-How does your SME inform your Level 3 questioning and listening?
-Could your SME be something around which you'd build a workshop-where you introduce, explain, and illustrate a bite-sized chunk of great content and then coach a group or a team as they metabolize it?
+How does your SME inform your level III questioning and listening?
+Could your SME be something around which you'd build a workshop--where you introduce, explain and illustrate a bite-sized chunk of great content and then coach a group or a team as they metabolize it?